jcpaik/mathmd/README.md

 - and provide WYSIWYG experience in the Obsidian markdown editor.

-The code is mainly for myself to transpile a [draft](https://github.com/jcpaik/sofa-vault) of mine in Obsidian, so it is immature and not recommended for any general use as of now.
+The code is mainly for myself to transpile a [draft](https://github.com/jcpaik/sofa-vault) of mine in Obsidian, so it is not recommended for any general use as of now.

 # Motivation